OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 *Remember, this is query context, not fact context.*

-The first thing we note at this query is that for the first time, we're using uppercase letter at `X`, this is because bariables in Prolog start with an uppercase letter.
+The first thing we note at this query is that for the first time, we're using uppercase letter at `X`, this is because variables in Prolog start with an uppercase letter.
 This query now has a variable, what's it means?

-If we run the previusly query, you'll get the fallowing result:
+If we run the previous query, you'll get the following result:

 ```erlang
 X = george
 ```

-Ok, Prolog has solved it for you, they found that William is the father of George, now he's telling you that, but..
-William is father of more children and Prolog has returned only one, simple, when prolog is prompting something to you and your variable can have more than one result, you can press dot for end your query (signaling to Prolog that this answer is ok for you), or you press semicolon to go to the next answer (this doesn't works when Prolog found only one possible answer).
+Ok, Prolog has solved it for you, they found that William is the father of George, now he's telling you that, but...
+William is father of more children and Prolog has returned only one, simple, when Prolog is promoting something to you and your variable can have more than one result, you can press dot for end your query (signaling to Prolog that this answer is ok for you), or you press semicolon to go to the next answer (this doesn't work when Prolog found only one possible answer).

 ```erlang
 ?- father(william, X).